-7. Per SB 859, "A project funded by the Department of Food and Agriculture that results in localized impacts in disadvantaged communities shall not be considered to provide a benefit to disadvantaged communities for the purposes of Section 39713 of the Health and Safety Code."
+- 7. Per SB 859, "A project funded by the Department of Food and Agriculture that results in localized impacts in disadvantaged communities shall not be considered to provide a benefit to disadvantaged communities for the purposes of Section 39713 of the Health and Safety Code."
 Does the Community Impact requirement apply only to disadvantaged communities (DAC), or to any local community?
-Please clarify that a project must benefit a local DAC but not be physically located in a DAC?

-Applicant response to the "Community Impact" section will be evaluated and scored during the review process regardless of project's location.
-Proposed projects should provide responses to the "Community Impact" section in the RGA per guidelines provided pertaining to communities local to a project (page 14) regardless of designated DAC status of such a community.
-Physical location in a designated DAC will only be used to determine a project's contribution to DAC benefits for the purposes of Health and Safety Code section 39713.

-- 8. If an electric generation project creates NOx in a DAC, will that be considered a benefit to the DAC? - If a project results in localized impacts in a DAC, it will not be considered to provide a benefit to DAC for the purposes of Health and Safety Code section 39713.
-Applicants must demonstrate commitment to mitigate impacts in the "Community Impact" section of the RGA (page 14). - 9.
-Can a project combine two different type of anaerobic digestion technologies?
+Please clarify that a project must benefit a local DAC but not be physically located in a DAC? - Applicant response to the "Community Impact" section will be evaluated and scored during the review process regardless of the project's location.
+Proposed projects should provide responses to the "Community Impact" section in the RGA per guidelines provided pertaining to communities local to a project regardless of designated DAC status of such a community.
+Physical location in a designated DAC will only be used to determine a project's contribution to DAC benefits for the purposes of Health and Safety Code section 39713. - 8.
+If an electric generation project creates NOx in a DAC, will that be considered a benefit to the DAC? - If a project results in localized impacts in a DAC, it will not be considered to provide a benefit to DAC for the purposes of Health and Safety Code section 39713.
+Applicants must demonstrate commitment to mitigate impacts in the "Community Impact" section of the RGA. - 9.
+Can a project combine two different types of anaerobic digestion technologies?
 How should this be input in the CARB DDRDP Benefits Calculator Tool?
 For two different digester technologies, the technology handling a greater quantity of volatile solids should be selected in the calculator tool. - 10.
-Should an applicant use industry standard defaults or operation-specific values for the percent of milk fat, protein, and lactose when calculating energy-corrected milk (ECM)? - CDFA encourages applicants to use dairy-specific data for the percent of milk fat, protein, and lactose to eliminate feed-efficiency differences between different cow breeds. - 11.
-How are the following GHG emission reduction metrics scored: (1) total project emission reductions over 10 years; (2) GHG reduction per unit of energy-corrected milk (ECM) produced by the dairy operation over 10 years; (3) GHG reduction per dollar DDRDP grant money requested over 10 years; and (4) GHG reduction per dollar total GGRF grant money requested over 10 years. - Applications will be competitively ranked on their total scores, which include estimated GHG emission reductions. - 12.
-The CARB DDRDP Benefits Calculator Tool considers the number of cows based on averages from the prior 12 months.
-Since a dairy may expand its herd, can an applicant provide maximum permitted herd size level instead? - Herd size calculated as average from the prior 12 months is consistent with the CARB Compliance Offset Protocol Livestock Projects.
-Project baseline GHG emissions and estimated GHG reductions are determined based on current herd size.
-Since a future expansion would result in increased baseline emissions, additional GHG emissions reduction benefits will not be considered.
-Awarded projects may not change their herd size beyond existing dairy permits during the project term. - 13.
-Does the CARB DDRDP Benefits Calculator Tool account for differences in cow housing, since this impacts quantity of manure collected and stored in anaerobic lagoon? - Input fields in CARB DDRDP Benefits Calculator Tool have been modified to account for differences in cows housed in freestall or open lot corrals.
+Should an applicant use industry-standard defaults or operation-specific values for the percent of milk fat, and protein when calculating energy-corrected milk (ECM)?
+CDFA encourages applicants to use dairy-specific data for the percent of milk fat, and protein to eliminate feed-efficiency differences between different cow breeds. - 11.
+How are the following GHG emission reduction metrics scored: (1) total project emission reductions over 10 years; (2) GHG reduction per unit of energy-corrected milk (ECM) produced by the dairy operation over 10 years; and (3) GHG reduction per dollar DDRDP grant money requested over 10 years. - Applications will be competitively ranked on their total scores, which include estimated GHG emission reductions.

+- 12. The CARB DDRDP Benefits Calculator Tool considers the number of cows based on averages from the prior 12 months.
+Since a dairy may expand its herd, can an applicant provide the maximum permitted herd size level instead?